 (Click on images to advance to next slide.)

-Andrew M. Ibrahim MD, MSc is a House Officer in Surgery at the University of Michigan and advisor to multiple architecture firms specializing in healthcare delivery.
+Andrew M. Ibrahim MD, MSc is a House Staff Surgeon at the University of Michigan and Chief Medical Officer at HOK Architects.
 He completed his undergraduate and medical degrees education both with Honors at Case Western Reserve University with a year of coursework at University College London and The Bartlett School of Architecture.
 In addition to his health services research degree from the University of Michigan as a Robert Wood Johnson Clinical Scholar, he completed additional policy training as a Crile Fellow at Princeton University and as a Doris Duke Fellow at John Hopkins Hospital.

 Dr. Ibrahim currently serves on the Design & Health Leadership Group at the American Institute Architects.
-In this national appointment, he leads efforts to merge health and architecture expertise through innovative public-private collaboratives focused on building safer hospitals and designing better healthcare delivery systems.
+In this national appointment, he leads efforts to merge health and architecture expertise to improve population health through a fundamental redesign of how we understand the interface of health and design.
 His research evaluating population level strategies to improve health care delivery has resulted in numerous peer-review publications, book chapters, international presentations and appointment to the editorial board at the Annals of Surgery.
 He also serves as a technical advisor to The Leapfrog Group.